crate/cratedb-guide/docs/feature/query/recurrent.md

 :::{rubric} API access
 :::

-Besides the web interface, you can use `croud` to configure new jobs.
-Check the [documentation](https://cratedb.com/docs/cloud/cli/en/latest/commands/scheduled-jobs.html) for further details on how to achieve that.
-For instance, to have the same result as the web UI, you can use the following command, assuming you have `croud` already configured in your environment:
+Besides the web interface, use `croud` to configure new jobs.
+Check the [documentation](https://cratedb.com/docs/cloud/cli/en/latest/commands/scheduled-jobs.html) for further details.
+For instance, to achieve the same result as the web UI, run the following command after you configure `croud` in your environment:

 ```bash
 croud clusters scheduled-jobs create \